Ear Infections, Fluid and Hearing Loss

 In general, tubes do not require much attention.

 If a child has a draining ear for more than 3-4 days, I ask that he or she be brought into the office for an examination.
 The ear canal is suctioned clean using a microscope, to prevent the tube from becoming clogged and to avoid irritation of the ear canal skin.
 In some case, ear drops are recommended.
 Occaisonally, a little bit of earwax or dried blood can block the tube, making it non-functional.
-This can also usually be dealt using special ear drops.
+This can also usually be dealt with by special ear drops.

 What happens when the tubes fall out?